Bladder infections in dogs: recognising dog cystitis and urinary tract infections

 - Excessive thirst

-Your vet may recommend testing a sample of your dog’s urine to determine whether he has an infection.
+Your vet may recommeend testing a sample of your dog’s urine to determine whether he has an infection.
 The causes of infection can include cystitis, urinary tract infections or stones, or bladder infections.
 Depending on the cause, he or she may prescribe anti-inflammatories and/or antibiotics to clear up the infection, or recommend a special diet to help dissolve the urinary tract stones.

 “Pain or difficulty urinating may be the first sign that your dog has a urinary tract infection, bladder infection or cystitis.”